 I now use the reverse creaming method for most of my muffins.
 It's easy and it works well.

-For making streusel and crumble toppings, you can also mix the butter into the dry ingredients when it's cold, room temperature, or melted.
+For making streusel and crumble toppings, you can also mix the butter into the dry ingredients when it's cold, at room temperature, or melted.
 For this recipe, I use melted butter.
 It's very easy to incorporate with the dry ingredients of the streusel and form a coarse crumble that makes a great muffin topping.

 It's very important to chill the crumble topping before sprinkling it on top of the muffins and baking.
 If the streusel is too warm, it will melt on top of the muffins and completely lose its shape, which gives the topping a completely different look and doesn't contribute the same crumbly, crispy texture to the muffin tops.
 I used the same method to make the crumble topping on these honey blueberry muffins.